syntasso/promise-waypoint/README.md

 kubectl get service -n waypoint waypoint-ui -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

 If you instead configured your KinD cluster with a NodePort (option 2 above), you can immediately go to `https://localhost:30002`.
+Note that this is the `https` port.

 To get started with waypoint, you will want to introduce users.
 You can do this by making a resource request:
 ```